Andrewmng-ai/oshinokoispeakfiction/posts/first_reflection.md

-# First Reflection
+# Did you read all that
 What I learned this week (bullets are fine, you may include an image):

-- Topic(s): placeholder
+- Topic(s): i dunno what to put here
-- What I struggled with: placeholder
+- What I struggled with: coding overall
-- What I’m proud of: placeholder
+- What I’m proud of: not giving up or letting you down
-- Next steps: placeholder
+- Next steps: i needa lock in for sem 2 frfr